Dear Dr. Jones,

 will do what I need to do in order to be a better student, teacher,

-mother, and friend.
+friend.
 I am going into the next ten weeks of this

-course with a renewed sense of motivation and desire to be
+of motivation and desire to be

 successful.